MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* Fix: Conflict between CSS classes that prevented the "payment complete" tick from appearing.
+CSS class "hidden" renamed to "mcc_hidden".

 = 2.10 20180614 =

 * New: Some currency QR codes will also include the amount to pay.
 Bitcoin Cash, Bitcoin, Ethereum, LiteCoin.